What is project documentation?

 That’s where templates come in.
 A project documentation template reminds you what key project management documents need to be collected, keeps them organized and facilitates easy collaboration.
 This is why project management teams are increasingly making use of project documentation templates as of the project initiation process.

 Project documentation is best developed collaboratively.
 Having said that, project managers have the final say in terms of signing off on it.
 They are in charge of the project’s management system, process (and process documentation), deliverables, and results, after all.

 Owing to this, effective project documentation is normally put together by project managers or other PMPs (project management professionals) and their project teams.
 This is sometimes done in collaboration with human resources, important stakeholders and other interested parties in relevant project documentation phases as well.

-The importance of project documentation can’t be underestimated.
+The importance of project documentation incorporated into project management tools can’t be underestimated.
 Don’t make the rookie mistake of shying away from the initial time investment project documentation requires only to end up with more (poorly organized) work on your plate down the road.
 Veteran project managers sing the praises of project documentation from the rooftops.
 This is because there are several key ways that using it will help you and your team: